 Steps to Creating A Customer Relations Strategy

-Step 1:Identify your USP, you will be clear about who your customer is and what their needs are.
+Step 1:Identifying your USP.
+It will help you be clear about who your customer is and what their needs are.

-Revenue streamsNow, you know that you should have more than one stream of revenue as a business owner.
+Revenue streamsAs a business owner, having more than one stream of revenue is beneficial.
 Remember your hair company is a for-profit business and therefore you need to be making money.
 I have to caution you though!
-I have been guilty of having a lot of “businesses” and yet have not mastered any o them.
-To avoid the overwhelm you will feel, a revenue strategy will help you not only identify areas or opportunity but will also help you figure out when to launch a new product or service.
+I have been guilty of having a lot of “businesses” and yet have not mastered any of them.
+To avoid feeling overwhelmed develop a revenue strategy that will help you not only identify areas for opportunity, but will also help you figure out when to launch a new product or service.
 You must always subtract your retail sales from your wholesale inventory costs to get a clear assessment of your total revenue.
-You also need to price correctly and pay close attention to the items your donate or give away as freemiums.
-Your revenue will also depend on the time of the year because sales may drop.
+Make sure your inventory is priced correctly and pay close attention to the items you donate or give away as promotions.
+Your revenue will also depend on seasonal highs and lows.
 I honestly believe you can sell your hair extensions at any time of the year, but you have to have the right mindset.
 Understanding your revenue cycle will help you identify when you need to introduce a new product or service into the mix.
 Understanding the difference between profit and revenue will help you a lot.
 Here’s the definition for them both: